 Then, little by little, I started thinking to myself how else can I respect and use this wonderful creature that gave its life for me.
 Using the skin was one of the first things I thought of.

 I found a class offered by Turtle Island Preserve and, in dire need of a breather, I signed myself up and headed to the mountains.

 It turned out to be the most amazing weekend I have had in a VERY long time.
 The place is magnificent!
 All primitive and simple, yet sophisticated and so real.
 If you ever tried to build a driveway or a cabin by yourself, you’ll know right away how much effort and how many hours went into creating that place.
-A lifetime of work that I have so much respect for (I’ll have another post to show some pictures of Turtle Island soon).
+A lifetime of work that I have so much respect for.

 And the people…In our modern world, when you are deep into all this homesteading and rewilding stuff, you constantly have to explain yourself sometimes almost convince people that you are not completely out of your mind.
 How fabulous it was to be surrounded for a whole weekend by people who get you.
 They just know the value of eating a meal from a wooden bowl you carved yourself; they get it, no need to explain.
 It was a simple but truly amazing experience.

-I took many pictures so I don’t forget the process we’ve went through and, of course, to share with you.
-The process you’ll see in the picture tutorial below is the traditional way of tanning deer hide with brains (traditionally the deer brain but it might be any animal brain).
+I took many pictures so I don’t forget the process we’ve gone through and, of course, to share with you.
+The process you’ll see in the picture tutorial below is the traditional way of tanning deer hides with brains (traditionally the deer brain but it can be any animal brain).

 Before we get started, let’s get on the same page here.
 What is it that we are about to do?

 Buckskin is ANY hoofed animal hide naturally tanned with animal brains after removing the hair and grain (the layer under the hair).